-Airbnb is one of the most popular vacation rental and long-term rental booking websites.
-According to SimilarWeb, Airbnb’s website is second only to Booking.com in the Accommodation and Hotels category.
+Airbnb is one of the most popular vacation rental websites and long-term rental booking platforms.
 The company has completely transformed the short-term rental marketplace, as well as deeply affecting the long-term rental property market.
 Whether you feel that Airbnb is a savior or a demon, you have more accommodation alternatives to choose from than ever before.

 In discussions on Twitter, in forums, and among friends, I’ve always defended Airbnb.
 Although the service gets a lot of criticism, it has served many travelers well.
 Airbnb also has some aspects that no other service has been able to copy or improve on.
 After 8 years of using the service, it’s clear that it isn’t the same as it used to be.
-The last experience I had in early 2022 was horrible.
-It seems to me that Airbnb doesn’t care anymore.
+It seems Airbnb doesn’t care anymore.
 Did they ever?
-Too big to fail?
+After all, the goal of a corporation is to maximize profits.

 There is also the issue of investors buying up entire apartment blocks, evicting the tenants, and renting the properties out as short-term Airbnb assets.
 Many of the world’s most interesting cities have become shells of their former selves.
 Dublin, where I grew up, is nothing but coffee shops and Airbnbs.
 Although, I must admit I enjoy the coffee shops.
 To learn how Airbnb and horrible companies like Blackstone are sucking the lifeblood from cities and turning ordinary citizens into modern-day serfs, listen to the podcast Pushback Talks and watch the documentary Push.